Oxford Summer Program Course Information

 The program is accredited by the American Bar Association (ABA) for 5 semester credits, but these can only be awarded to North American law students who have applied for the program through the George Washington University (see 'Application procedure' on the Applications page).
 North American students must take the examinations to receive ABA accreditation.

-2023 Seminar Options
+2025 Seminar Options

 In the mornings, all students who have not previously studied international human rights law at the graduate level take the Fundamentals of International Human Rights Law (IHRL), which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
 This course comprises a plenary lecture, followed by small-group seminars.
 For students who have previously studied IHRL or who have substantial experience in the field may qualify for Human Rights Lawyering.
 In the afternoons, students choose one of six seminars for a more in-depth study of a particular specialized area of IHRL.

-You will be asked to choose your seminar options on the online application form.
+You will be asked to choose your seminar options on the online registration form.
 For the afternoon seminars, we will ask you to make a first, second and third choice of class.
 Classes are allocated on a first-come first-served basis according to payment date.
 Therefore, if you are keen to take one particular class, we advise you to apply early and pay as soon as possible if you are offered a place.
 If your first choice of class is oversubscribed when your fees are received, you will be allocated to your second or third choice of class.

-For information on all faculty, please see Your tutors.
+For information on all faculty, please see your tutors.

 Morning Seminars

-- The Fundamentals of International Human Rights Law
+The Fundamentals of International Human Rights Law

-Prof. Başak Çalı, Dr. Elvira Dominguez-Redondo, Prof. Joshua Castellino
+Prof. Başak Çalı, Dr. Marija Jovanović

 Teaching on the course comprises a mix of plenary lectures and seminars.

-- Human Rights Lawyering (advanced class)
+Human Rights Lawyering (advanced class)

 Prof. Helen Duffy